samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

 Let me give you an example:

 I'm going out for a walk.
-I walk down the road, turn right, and go to the end of the road.
+I go out of my house, walk down the road, turn right, and go to the end of the road.

 **But where am I going??!?**